Professional geologists roster

 Applicants seeking licensure as a Licensed Professional Geologists in Nebraska by reciprocity must:

-- Hold a bachelor's or advanced degree in geology or geological specialty;
+• Hold a bachelor's or advanced degree in geology or geologic specialty;

 Application Process